PipedreamHQ/pipedream/docs/docs/api/rest/README.md

 The name of the event stream whose events you'd like to receive:

 - `$errors`: any errors thrown by workflows or sources are emitted to this stream
+- `default`: any events emitted by event sources are included in this stream
 - `$logs`: any logs produced by **event sources** are emitted to this stream

 ---